Welcome message…

 Biography

-Chelsea Hensley is a literary agent with KT Literary.
-She is an associate agent at kt literary where she represents a varied list of clients writing across ages and genres and a few who are also illustrating.
-She began her agenting career in 2020 at kt literary and continues to build a list that reflects her own diverse tastes, from the lushest of fantasies to the tensest thrillers, steamy, hilarious romcoms to smart sci-fi, lyrical picture books to plucky middle grade, and imaginative, innovative horror to intelligent, deeply researched nonfiction.
-In all areas, Chelsea enjoys bold work from ambitious creators who share her unrelenting drive to succeed in a challenging industry.
+Chelsea Hensley is an agent at Mad Woman Literary Agency representing a varied list of clients writing across ages and genres and a few who are also illustrating.
+She began her agenting career in 2020 and continues to build a list that reflects her own diverse tastes, from the lushest of fantasies to the tensest thrillers, steamy, hilarious romcoms to smart sci-fi, lyrical picture books to plucky middle grade, and imaginative, innovative horror to intelligent, deeply researched nonfiction.
+In all areas, Chelsea enjoys bold work from ambitious creators who share her unrelenting drive to succeed in a challenging industry.Chelsea is a Capricorn from St. Louis, where she lives with a pair of very cute, though very chaotic, dogs.
+She enjoys D&D, Golden Girls, womenÕs soccer, chocolate chip cookies, and Airtable.
+She is a member of the AALA.

 Notes